How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 🎯 Scenario: Fetch the first active Account and correctly read every field type — text, number, date, boolean, option set, and lookup.

-This example is very important for beginners.
+This example is essential for beginners.
 Every field type in Dataverse is returned differently in the API response.
 You need to know exactly how to read each one to avoid bugs in your code.

 function getFirstAccount() {